How to grow potatoes

 Use a quality potting mix rather than garden soil.
 Over time soil will compact down, which leads to poor drainage and restricts growth.
 Garden soil also doesn’t have the balance of nutrients that potting mix has for a bumper yield.

 Ensure container grown potatoes are consistently watered as they dry out quicker.

 It is easier and you will be more successful growing early maturing potato varieties in containers.
 They are smaller in size and more suited to growing this way.

-Feed every 4-6 weeks with Scotts Performance Naturals Tomato, Vegetable & Herb Liquid Fertiliser.
+- Feed your potatoes with Scotts Osmocote® Tomato, Vegetable & Herb Controlled Release Fertiliser.

 Early varieties can be harvested after 90 days when they start to flower, and the foliage is still green.
 Some varieties such as Nadine, Swift and Rocket will have very few flowers.
 Early varieties do not store well.

 To test keeping quality, rub the potato skin with your finger if the skin rubs off easily, the variety is not good for storing, so eat right away.